 If you, for some reason, dislike keeping animals inside your home, can you still have a guinea pig?
 Let’s find out!

 Can guinea pigs be kept outside?
-Yes, guinea pigs can be kept outside but only if provided with appropriate environmental conditions although it’s still recommended that you keep them inside.
+Guinea pigs can be kept outside but only if provided with appropriate environmental conditions although it’s still recommended that you keep them inside.
 In order to keep them outside during the winter, you must have a guinea pig hutch/cage with good isolation and proper bedding.
 During summer the cage needs to have plenty of shade and good airflow.
-The main reason for this is that guinea pigs are very sensitive to extremetemperatures.
+The main reason for this is that guinea pigs are very sensitive to extreme temperatures.

 It is much easier to keep guinea pigs inside the house.
 If you are going to keep them outside you will have to invest a lot more into the equipment and a cage with good isolation.
 Naturally, this applies to people that are living in countries that have strong winter.
 Check to see what temperatures are appropriate for guinea pigs.

 If you are living on the part of the planet that has relatively ideally temperatures during the whole year for guinea pigs, keeping them outside won’t present a problem.

 One important thing to remember, if you are going to keep them outside, you will have to supervise them more often during winter and summer (during extreme temperatures).

 This can turn almost into a babysitting business, naturally the time you will have to spend caring for them is directly related to the quality of the hutch and the equipment that you have installed in order to protect them from extreme temperatures.